History and Medicinal Properties

 Arnica at Laine Herbals

-We are cultivating Arnica montana, the most widely-used medicinal species, and Arnica chamissonis, which is native to North America and has a nearly identical chemical profile to Arnica montana.
-The flowers bloom in June and continue throughout the summer, so I am able to harvest regularly.
+We are cultivating Arnica montana, the most widely-used medicinal species, and Arnica chamissonis, which is native to North America and has a similar chemical profile to Arnica montana.
+The flowers bloom in June and continue throughout the summer, providing a bountiful harvest.

 50 ml bottle